blockbridge/blockbridge-kb/guide/vmware/index.md

 We **don't** recommend incorporating multiple LUNs into a single datastore.
 VMFS extents are not stripes.
 You are not likely to realize any additional performance with multiple extents.
-Plus, Storage I/O Control will not work on datastores with multiple extents[^1].
+Plus, Storage I/O Control will not work on datastores with multiple extents.

 For Storage DRS, using a greater number of smaller LUNs can give VMware's algorithm more leeway to achieve a balanced performance and capacity solution.
 However, making the datastores too small could force additional vMotions and create dead spaces that aren't easily recaptured.
-It's best to avoid slicing and dicing the storage too thinly[^2].
+It's best to avoid slicing and dicing the storage too thinly.

 When planning your installation, keep in mind the following limits for VMFS6 on vSphere 6.5: